junecastillote/Ms365UsageReport/README.md

 ### Make a New Configuration File

-The script uses configuration details from a JSON document.
+The script uses configuration details from a YAML document.
 You can have many configuration files with different settings if you want.

-To create a new configuration, make a copy of the *config_template.json*.
+To create a new configuration, make a copy of the *config_template.yml*.
 I recommend for you to use your Microsoft 365 tenant domain as the name of the configuration file for easier identification.

 ![Create a copy of the configuration file](images/copy_config.png)<br>Create a copy of the configuration file